AVOIDANT TO SECURE ROADMAP: PART IV

 1. Avoid the blame game

 When your fears are activated, if we focus on who is at fault or who started it then we perpetuate the fears.
 Blaming another for our fears (and for our own reactive, unloving behavior) makes the relationship unsafe.
 Then both people in the relationship end up feeling bad, each believing that our pain is the result of the other’s behaviour.
 We feel victimized, helpless, stuck, and disconnected from our partner.
 It’s also easy to see that the anxiety of one partner (coming from the fear of rejection) and the resistance/avoidance of the other partner (coming from the fear of engulfment) create a circular system where each partner’s fears are triggered by how the other deals with their fears.
 Remember there are pluses and minuses on both sides and no one is the villain.
 Neither of your reactions are your fault, but they can both be in your control.
 Accept that you will both need to compromise for the relationship to work - one may need to give their partner more space than they might like, and the other may need to push themselves to be closer.
 It is important to both adopt secure principles of communication and conflict resolution.

 2. Get closer indirectly

 It’s easier for avoidants to get closer if there’s a shared task in between.
-In experiements, when avoidants were distracted by another task, their ability to repress lessened and their true attachments and feelings were more able to surface.
+In experiments, when avoidants were distracted by another task, their ability to repress lessened and their true attachments and feelings were more able to surface.
 For example, intimacy while cooking dinner and eating together is easier than sitting on a couch and hugging without doing nothing.
 So use the distraction technique of doing activities together to make it easier to get close to your partner and access their loving feelings.

 "Researchers distracted the avoidants by giving them another task to perform - like solving a puzzle or responding to another cue - while a word recognition task was going on.
 In these situations, the avoidants reacted to words related to their own attachment worries ("separation," "loss," "death") just as quickly as other people did.
 Distracted by another task their ability to repress lessened and their true attachment feelings and concerns were able to surface"